Tony Feltrin

-Anthony Louis Feltrin (born December 6, 1961 in Ladysmith, British Columbia) is a retired ice hockey defenceman.
+Anthony Louis Feltrin (born December 6, 1961) is a Canadian former professional ice hockey defenceman.
 He played in the National Hockey League for the Pittsburgh Penguins and New York Rangers.

 After his retirement, Feltrin works as a scout for the St. Louis Blues.

 Personal life

 After Feltrin married his wife Kelly they moved to Cowichan Lake.
 In June 2018 he was inducted into the Cowichan Lake Heritage Sports Wall of Fame.